Maritsa Iztok Complex: Maritsa Iztok-3

 Maritsa Iztok-3 is Bulgaria's third-largest power plant.
 It is located 40 km from Stara Zagora.
 The power plant has an installed capacity of 900 MW, which is produced by four units of each 225 MW.
 It has a 325 m tall chimney.

 In 1998, the United States power utility Entergy Corporation purchased 73% of Maritsa Iztok-3 shares for US$375 million from the Bulgarian state.
 Entergy also has the obligation to modernize the power station.
 In 2002, the Italian power company Enel joined the project; in 2006 Enel acquired Entergy's stake.
 At present, Maritsa Iztok-3 is owned and operated by Energiina Kompaniya Maritsa Iztok 3 AD, a joint venture of ContourGlobal (73%) and NEK (27%).

 Enel is planning to invest in a new 700-800 MW coal-fired power plant next to the existing Maritsa Iztok-3 plant.
 The new power plant is expected to cost €900 million.

-New power station

-The Bulgarian power regulator is expected to open a competitive procedure for the construction of a new 700 MW plant in the Maritsa Iztok basin.
-In addition to Enel's new power station project, the construction of a new power station is proposed by the German utility RWE.
-RWE and the Maritsa Iztok mining complex have signed an agreement on setting up a joint company that will apply for construction of the power station.
-RWE expects the investment to be €900 million to €1 billion, and the power station to be ready by 2013.